-Our newly-revised curriculum-with its emphasis on breadth of knowledge as well as depth-will prepare our students for success in meeting the everchanging demands of the engineering profession.
-In addition, undergraduate student research opportunities are widely available and we encourage our students to take advantage of them.
+Our curriculumó with its emphasis on breadth of knowledge as well as depthó prepares our students for success in meeting the ever-changing demands of the engineering profession.
+In addition, undergraduate student research opportunities are widely available, and we encourage our students to take advantage of them.

-Students may choose to work with individual faculty or to participate in any of the school's world-class interdisciplinary research centers.
-These include the NSF Center for Embedded Networked Sensing, the NIH Center for Cell Contern Institute of Nanoelectronics, and a new DOE-funded trol, the Center on Functional Engineered Nano Architectonics, the NRI Western Institute of Nanoelectronics, and a new DOE-funded Energy Frontier Research Center.
-Our faculty and students are also active partners in the California NanoSystems Institute located at UCLA.
+Students may choose to work with individual faculty members or to participate in any of the school's world-class interdisciplinary research centers.
+These include the NSF Center for Embedded Networked Sensing, NIH Center for Cell Control, Center on Functional Engineered Nano Architectonics, NRI Western Institute of Nanoelectronics, DOEfunded Center for Molecularly Engineered Energy Materials, and NSF Center for Domain-Specific Computing.
+Our faculty members and students are also active partners in the California NanoSystems Institute located at UCLA.
 In addition, the school is developing its research breakthroughs into the commercial sector through the off-campus Institute for Technology Advancement.

-Our distinguished faculty is composed of recognized experts in their fields, including 22 members of the National Academy of Engineering, and many junior faculty who are widely acclaimed for their work.
+Our distinguished faculty is composed of recognized experts in their fields, including 20 members of the National Academy of Engineering, and many junior faculty who are widely acclaimed for their work.
 Many faculty members are award-winning educators, and every faculty member, no matter how senior, teaches at least one undergraduate course each year.